 Here is a brief example of what you get when you purchase a Golden Retriever Puppy from Golden Plains Goldens.

-parents have their OFA health clearances (hips, elbows, heart, & eyes (every year)) and all genetic testing done as well.
+parents have their OFA health clearances (hips and elbows are read by OFA, hearts are done by a veterinary cardiologist, & eyes ( are done every year by a veterinary ophthalmologist)) and all genetic testing GR-PRA1 GR-PRA2, prcd-PRA, Ichthyosis, DM done as well.
 All results are

 show or field puppies are chosen and placed first.
 I won't know until the